xoxzo/blog.xoxzo.com/content/Engineering/automating-freeing-tabs-productivity-en.md

 Now that's what we're talking about!

-We can think of several ways to use this script like enclose it in a loop that runs at certain intervals.
-You can use [cron](https://www.makeuseof.com/tag/linux-task-scheduling-crontab-explained/) for macOS or Linux to run it according to some schedule.
-You can also use [Task Scheduler](https://www.makeuseof.com/tag/4-boring-tasks-can-automate-windows-task-scheduler/) for Windows.

-One last thing we can add in this script is the ability to get notificationss when we finally detect the message we want.
-For example, when the phrase "Limited (1 left of" suddenly appears.
+One last thing we can add in this script are notificationss.
+For example, when the phrase "Limited (1 left of" suddenly appears, it could mean that a previously full pledge package suddenly has an open slot.
+That's something I want to know right away.

 ### Using `xoxzo.cloudpy`